RicardoRamirezR/blade-nav.nvim/README.md

     - `View::make('name')`
     - `view('name')`

     And the list of files will appear, and with the magic of completion the list if fitered while you write.
 For coq, `coq_settings.match.max_results` limits the result shown.

+3. **To navigate to a controller associated with a route name**:
+    - Place the cursor over the route name and use the `gf` command.

 ## Configuration